 Day 2: Going-to-the-Sun Road

-Start this day early, as you’ll want to complete the road and then drive around the park to return to your base in West Glacier.
-Alternately, you could choose to spend your second night in St. Mary or Many Glacier to reduce drive times.
+On your second day of this 3-day Glacier itinerary, start early, as you’ll want to complete the Going-to-the-Sun Road and then drive around the park to return to your base in West Glacier.
+Alternatively, you could choose to spend your second night in St. Mary or Many Glacier to reduce drive times.

 We decided to choose extra driving over packing and unpacking additional times.
 Next time we visit, we’ll base ourselves in St. Mary and focus on the Many Glacier and Two Medicine sections of the park.